How to Compare Home Insurance Coverage Side by Side

-If any of your belongings are extremely valuable, such as fine jewelry, collections of art, antiques, coins, or even wine, don't assume these are covered in your Coverage C limit.
+Don't assume your high-value belongings have coverage, such as fine jewelry, watches, collections of art, antiques, coins, or even wine.

 There are many exclusions on a home insurance policy.
 Some exclusions can't be added and are never really covered:

-Flooding - Flood insurance needs to be purchased as a separate policy.
+Flooding - Purchase flood insurance as a separate policy.
 20% of flood claims come from a medium/low-risk flood zone, so just because you aren't in a high-risk flood zone, doesn't mean you shouldn't consider flood insurance.
 Check your own flood zone risk in my free risk report.
 If you need flood insurance, make sure you also evaluate private flood insurance.
 The cost of flood insurance can vary widely based on your flood risk zone.

 Sewer Backup/Sump Pump or Water Backup - If the water backs up in the sink or toilet due to blockage in the piping below, damaging your property, you are out of luck, unless you buy this optional add-on.
 Expect it to cost ~$10/mo for $10,000 in coverage.

 Lateral Lines Coverage or Service Line Coverage - This covers the service lines between the street and your home.
 Let's say a tree root grows through a sewer line located on the property.
 You have to dig up the sewer line and replace it at the cost of $6,500.
 This add-on will cover this type of damage, and it is very affordable at around $3/mo.
-Lateral lines are not covered by default.
+Home insurance policies do not come with lateral lines coverage by default.

 Mold Damage - Usually excluded and can be purchased as an add-on, but very expensive.
-Mold tends to do a lot of damage if not caught early and remediated as it can get into the structure and foundation of a home. (some states, like NJ, require $10,000 in basic fungi, mold, rot coverage)
+Mold tends to do a lot of damage if not caught early and remediated as it can get into the structure and foundation of a home.
+States like NJ require $10,000 in basic fungi, mold, rot coverage.

 Replacement Cost (Your Home) - Some companies will offer a Replacement Cost Coverage for an additional premium.
 To find out if this is available with your company, ask your insurance agent.